Are you searching for an assessment about “all 15 types of nouns”?

 Other examples include: “affection”, “hate”, “bravery”, etc.

-A material noun is a kind of noun that are the name of those materials from which the substances are made.
+A material noun is a kind of noun that is the name of those materials from which the substances are made.

 For example; gold, silver, fiber, glass, plastic, lead, etc.